GeauxWeisbeck4/tar-heel-dev-studio-v3/src/content/blog/how-to-build-and-market-your-small-business-website.md

 ---
 draft: false
-title: "The Process of Building and Marketing a Business Website: A Comprehensive Guide"
+title: "How to Build and Market Your Small Business Website: A Comprehensive Guide"
 description: "Planning, designing, developing, and marketing a business website is no small feat - learn the process by reading this post."
 snippet: "Have you truly considered all the steps that are involved in planning, designing, developing, and then marketing your own small business website?
 There is much more than you might expect.
 Read our comprehensive guide to learn how you can do this yourself or leave it to the experts to save you time, effort, and money."
 image: {
-    src: "/assets/blog/storyengagement.jpg",
+    src: "/assets/blog/build-market-website-cover.png",
     alt: "blog details"
 }
 authImage: {